 2. Apply for tax exempt status with the IRS.
 This can take some time—up to 12 months—so make sure to do this in a timely fashion.
 The application can be found on the IRS website.

 3. Register with the specific states you plan to fundraise in.
 While the necessity of this registration will vary depending on your nonprofit, it can be especially tricky if you plan to do any fundraising via internet platforms, so make sure you take this one seriously.
-Refer to this list of U.S. charitable offices for more information.
+Go here for more information on how to register.

 Registering your corporation: